Virtual Environments#

 If you don’t activate the environment, but you are running code from a directory that has a .venv

-folder, it will be used as the environment.
+folder, it will still be used automatically in most cases.

 uv pip install <PACKAGE>